SnoringCatGames/surfacer/README.md

 ## Notable limitations

 -   Our build-time graph calculations take a long time, especially for a level with lots of surfaces (such as a big level, or a level with a small cell size).
+    -   To ameliorate this, you can precompute graphs and save them to JSON files, which can be loaded much more quickly at play time.
+    -   Use the `precompute_platform_graph_for_levels` property in your app manifest to precompute graphs.
 -   There is slight discrepancy between discrete and continuous trajectories.
 The former is what we see from movement produced by the frame-by-frame application of gravity and input actions on the player.
 The latter is what we see from our precise numerical analysis of algebraic equations when pre-calculating the platform graph.
 We support a few different techniques for reconciling this:
     -   `MovementParams.syncs_player_velocity_to_edge_trajectory`: When this flag is enabled, the player's run-time _velocity_ will be forced to match the expected pre-calculated (continuous) velocity for the current frame in the currently executing platform graph edge.
     -   `MovementParams.syncs_player_position_to_edge_trajectory`: When this flag is enabled, the player's run-time _position_ will be forced to match the expected pre-calculated (continuous) velocity for the current frame in the currently executing platform graph edge.